 I have several current projects including:

-(1) How constructs such as relational sacrifices and attachment styles for individuals and partners impact relationship quality both overall and on a daily diary basis.
-Collaborations are with current and former doctoral students Xiaomin Li, Casey Totenhagen, Büşra Akçabozan, Brandon McDaniel, Val Young, Shannon Corkery, Ashley Cooper, Ashley Randall, Tricia Burke, Erin Ruppel, Jose-Michael Gonzalez, and Hilary Gamble.
+(1) How constructs such as relational sacrifices, attachment styles, and emotion work for individuals and partners predict relationship quality both overall and on a daily diary basis.
+Collaborations are with current or former doctoral students Xiaomin Li, Torey Ligon, Casey Totenhagen, Büşra Akçabozan, Brandon McDaniel, Val Young, Shannon Corkery, Ashley Cooper, Ashley Randall, Tricia Burke, Erin Ruppel, and Hilary Gamble.

 - FSHD 487: Advanced Family Relations (or Interpesonal and Family Theories) (undergraduate) -- taught most often